 SKIP PAYMENT PROGRAMS

-This option is particularly appropriate for contractors doing business in the northern part of the country, where weather shuts down production for all or part of the winter.
-The skip payment program is designed to match the customer's sales period.
-It is often the ideal choice for companies that have equity and are able to make higher payments during the nine months of the year that they are producing.
+This option is particularly appropriate for contractors doing business in colder climates, where weather shuts down production for all or part of the winter.
+The skip payment program is designed to match the customer’s sales period.
+It is often the ideal choice for companies that have equity and are able to make higher payments during the months of the year that they are producing.